The Edinburgh Singers is one of the City's finest

 challenges, but also provides soloists from within its ranks for

 all but the largest oratorios.
 A detailed list of past concerts may

 formal concerts each year, in major venues in the centre of

 Edinburgh, and often in the atmospheric surroundings of Greyfriars

 Kirk.
 In recent years the choir has toured to Munich, Tuscany and

 Rome, and most recently performed in Paris in June 2015.

 enthusiastic and talented singers interested in joining us.
 Find

-out more about how you can sing with us, or why not join us for our
+out more about how you can sing with us here.

 A Charity Registered in Scotland, No.